-Facebook's Open Compute Project is emerging as a force to be reckoned with, with several data center industry giants actively pledging their support and developing new products around
+Facebook's Open Compute Project is emerging as a force to be reckoned with, with several data center industry giants actively pledging their support and developing new products around the spec.

 At the fourth Open Compute Summit held in Santa Clara, Calif., this week, Intel Corp. and Advanced Micro Devices Inc. (AMD) both delivered new products based on the Open Compute Project (OCP) -- Facebook's server and data center design specs that were open-sourced 18 months ago.